 Currently, ongoing efforts are attempting to bring PD-1 inhibitors to the second-line and, potentially, up-front settings in combination with chemotherapy.

 Although it is true that “hot” tumors are more likely to respond to immunotherapy compared with “cold” tumors, it is not the only factor that contributes to whether a tumor will respond.
 As such, alternative methods of improving immune response in patients with lymphoid malignancies are being evaluated.

-As such, an ongoing trial (NCT03789097) led by Brody is currently testing an in situ vaccine combining radiation therapy, the immune cell growth factor Flt3L/CDX-301, the immune-cell activating factor Poly-ICLC, and pembrolizumab (Keytruda).3 Initial findings from the study have yielded encouraging results, according to Brody.
+An ongoing trial (NCT03789097) led by Brody is currently testing an in situ vaccine combining radiation therapy, the immune cell growth factor Flt3L/ CDX-301, the immune-cell activating factor poly-ICLC, and pembrolizumab (Keytruda).3 Initial findings from the study have yielded encouraging results, according to Brody.

 In situ vaccines such as this may be able to cross prime T cells and increase the effectiveness of immunotherapy for patients, Brody concluded.